roeszler/kapthol/README.md

   - success.webp - sourced from [pixabay.com](https://pixabay.com/photos/children-win-success-video-game-593313/)
   - sally-provider.webp - sourced from [unsplash.com](https://unsplash.com/s/photos/owner)
   - all bus images were sourced from pexels user [@nubikini](https://www.pexels.com/@nubikini)
-  - Video by [Jess Loiterton](https://www.pexels.com/video/sea-waves-kissing-the-beach-shore-4782135/) from Pexels
+  - Video by [Jess Loiterton](https://www.pexels.com/video/sea-waves-kissing-the-beach-shore-4782135/) from pexels

 - The images used for the gallery page were taken from a pexels.com collection curated [here](https://www.pexels.com/collections/kapthol-wqxkprh/) and [here](https://www.pexels.com/search/cafe/).

 ---

  *__Please Note__ : Kaptain Holiday is a fictitious site used entirely for educational purposes at the time of coding.
 Notwithstanding its theoretical nature, it has been written as a proof of concept and invitation to treat for possible interested investors into the future.
 All copyright for ideas, concepts and materials lies with Stuart Roeszler © 2022.*